ljw1004/vbspec/expressions.md

           End Sub
 ```

 Multi-line `Function` lambda expressions can declare a return type but cannot put attributes on it.
 If a multi-line `Function` lambda expression does not declare a return type but the return type can be inferred from the context in which the lambda expression is used , then that return type is used.
-Otherwise the return type of the function is calculated as follows.
+Otherwise the return type of the function is calculated as follows:

-1. In a regular lambda expression, the return type is the dominant type of the expressions in all the `Return` statements in the statement block.
+* In a regular lambda expression, the return type is the dominant type of the expressions in all the `Return` statements in the statement block.

-2. In an async lambda expression, the return type is `Task(Of T)` where `T` is the dominant type of the expressions in all the `Return` statements in the statement block.
+* In an async lambda expression, the return type is `Task(Of T)` where `T` is the dominant type of the expressions in all the `Return` statements in the statement block.

-3. In an iterator lambda expression, the return type is `IEnumerable(Of T)` where `T` is the dominant type of the expressions in all the `Yield` statements in the statement block.
+* In an iterator lambda expression, the return type is `IEnumerable(Of T)` where `T` is the dominant type of the expressions in all the `Yield` statements in the statement block.

 For example: